zlatco/FB_Whitelist/README.md

 # Use

 Copy all the domains in the list and paste them into Group Management > Domains and select add to Whitelist.

-(A simpler way to add all at one time is coming up)